els-390/CI-Portfolio-Project--Mental-Health/README.md

 - Carousel of positive quotes/messages
 - Footer with social media icons/links

+### User Stories

+- <b>As a user</b>, I want the website information to be predented in a clear format so it is easy to read and interpret.

+- <b>As a user</b>, I want the website to be clearly organised so I can find the relevant information I need easily.

+- <b>As a user</b>, I want mobile-friendly access to the website, so I can browse on any device.

+- <b>As the site owner</b>, I want the site layout to be simple so users can easily navigate the sections and pages.

+- <b>As the site owner</b>, I want to include resources and external links, so users can access further help if they need it.

+- <b>As the site owner</b>, I want the theme to be calming to fit with the theme.

+- <b>As the site owner</b>, I want to provide inspiration quotes to motivate the user.

+- <b>As the site owner</b>, I want to provide information about relevant key dates and events to inform the user.

 #### Must Haves
  1. User friendly information
  - Content clear and concise